Monster Media Conference 2026

 As long as humans have been making media, we have been making media about monsters.
 From neolithic paintings of monsters in the Cave of Beasts and the myriad monsters of Homer’s Odyssey, to the now-classic monsters of 19th-century Gothic literature and the creature features of 20th-century cinema, to zombie video games and Lady Gaga’s Monster Ball tour, our fascination with monsters has spanned across nearly every medium.

-While monstrosity is complex and its manifestations manifold, Jeffrey Jerome Cohen has theorized that the monster will defy easy categorization, that it is an embodiment of a specific cultural moment, and that it will evolve and shift to ensure its survival through the ages.
+While monstrosity is complex and its manifestations manifold, Jeffrey Jerome Cohen has theorized that the monster will defy easy categorisation, that it is an embodiment of a specific cultural moment, and that it will evolve and shift to ensure its survival through the ages.
 While it has often been accepted that media can be a cipher for a specific cultural moment, new directions in media studies, particularly theories of intermediality, find even more similarities between media and the monster: intermediality posits that media categories are not actually as solid as we may like to believe, and that media forms evolve and shift over time while maintaining traces of their predecessors in their new forms.

 • Media about monsters